 - 120ml (½ cup) water

-Remove the stones from the plums and core from the apple, blend and serve.
+Remove the stones from the plums and core from the apple, then blend and serve.

 You can find different varieties growing on hedgerows across Northern Europe, America, Canada and China.
 So take advantage by picking your own to save a bit of cash, and get the freshest produce too.